sustince/cooking/docs/balanced-meals.md

 nx: 80-20-rule.html
 ---

+In order to have a healthy diet, balance is key.
+There has to be a balance between all the foods you eat.
+The key things you need in your body are the macronutrients.
+Which include carbs, protein and fats.

+The main benefit of consuming carbs is because it provides our bodies with glucose (sugar), in order for it to convert to energy.
+However, eating too much can make you gain weight, since if your not using the sugars the carbs give you, it will just convert into fat.
+Thats why kids our age should only eat 130-230grams of carbs.
+Food with lots of carbs include, bread, noodles, pasta and potatoes.

 ## What are balanced meals?

 A balanced diet gives your body the nutrients it needs to function correctly.
 Without balanced nutrition, your body is more prone to disease, infection, fatigue, and low performance.